 Edison Avilés-Deliz, PE, Esq.

-Edison Avilés-Deliz obtained his Bachelor of Science in Science, Electrical Engineering, specializing in Power and Control Systems (BSEE) from the University of Puerto Rico in 1991, and a Juris Doctor (JD) from the University of Puerto Rico School of Law in 1997.
-He also obtained a Master Degree (MA) in Diplomacy/International Relations/Business from Norwich University in Vermont and a Master Degree in Energy Law from Vermont Law School (LLM).
+Edison Avilés-Deliz obtained his Bachelor of Science in Electrical Engineering with specialties in Power and Control Systems (BSEE) Cum Laude from the University of Puerto Rico, Mayagüez Campus in 1991 and a Juris Doctor also Cum Laude from the University of Puerto Rico School of Law in 1997.
+In addition, he holds Master degrees with Distinctions in Diplomacy/International Relations/Business from Norwich University in Vermont and in Energy Law from Vermont Law School (LLM).

 Ferdinand A. Ramos-Soegaard, PE

 Ferdinand Ramos-Soegaard attained a bachelor’s degree in electrical engineering (BSEE) graduating from the Georgia Institute of Technology in Atlanta, GA in 2000.
 His degree specialized in power distribution and telecommunications systems.

 Mr. Ramos-Soegaard is a licensed professional engineer in the Commonwealth of Puerto Rico and the state of Florida.
 Throughout his professional carrier Mr. Ramos has been involved in all aspects of the design, construction and maintenance of electrical distribution systems, including high voltage transmission lines and renewable energy interconnections to the Puerto Rico Electric Power Authority subtransmission grid.